 Consistent with previous studies, high variability in community structure was found (Figure 7).
 The relatively high values for the index of multivariate dispersion for the majority of sites also suggests high variability (Figure 8).
-Samples from a number of sites had quite similar communities, as can be seen in the way some symbols from each site are relatively closely grouped in the ordination (Figure 7), although overall spacing shows more dispersion than last year.
-This is similar to the result for 2012, but is less obvious than in 2010 when some symbols lay well away from other samples in a discrete cluster (Figure 7b, Stewart 2010).
+Samples from a number of sites had quite similar communities, as can be seen in the way some symbols from each site are relatively closely grouped in the ordination (Figure 7), although overall spacing shows similar dispersion to last year.
+This is similar to the result for 2012 and 2013, but is less obvious than in 2010 when some symbols (Victory Beach) lay well away from other samples in a discrete cluster (Figure 7b, Stewart 2010).

-Statistical tests comparing communities at the different locations found the most difference occurred between the up-current sites and the Victory Beach control site (R=0.045) (Table 7).
-Victory Beach was a lot less different to down-current sites this year and this is noticeable in the result shown in Figure 7 where the symbols for Victory Beach are mingled with the other symbols.
-All other sites were more similar than dissimilar (R=0.038) (Table 7).
+Statistical tests comparing communities at the different locations found the most difference occurred between the up-current sites and the Victory Beach control site (R = 0.087) (Table 7).
+Victory Beach was a lot less different to down-current sites this year and this is noticeable in the result shown in Figure 7 where the symbols for Victory Beach are not distinctly separate from the other symbols.
+All other sites were more similar than dissimilar (R = 0.024) (Table 7).
 When compared with results from previous surveys we see that differences among other sites fall within the variability seen through the years since surveys began.